RudderStack Java SDK Reference

 warning

-A sample snippet highlighting the use of the flush method is shown below:
+The flush method usage is shown below:

 analytics.flush()